Emo: Predecessors

+From the late 1970s through the early 1980s, the Washington, D.C., hardcore scene was thriving.
+By 1984, the scene was awash in violence: racist skinheads came to hardcore punk concerts in the city to fight; shows devolved into vandalism; and many participants in the scene developed an ethos of toxic masculinity.
+When the Faith put out the EP Subject to Change in 1983, it marked a critical evolution in the sound of D.C. hardcore and punk music in general.
+AllMusic writer Steve Huey described their music as "hint[ing] at what was to come, softening the standard-issue hardcore approach somewhat with better-developed melodies and a more inward-looking perspective" Marginal Man's emotional performance style too laid the groundwork for emo.
+This is particularly prominent in their song "Forever Gone", about the suicide of guitarist Pete Murray's friend.
+The band eventually removed this song from their setlists due to the emotional impact it would have on Murray, leaving him unable to finish the set, on one occasion even fainting during the song's performance.

 According to music writer Luke Britton, "it's generally accepted that the genre's pioneers" came in the late 1980s.
 During the decade, many hardcore punk and post-hardcore bands formed in Washington, D.C.
 Post-hardcore, an experimental offshoot of hardcore punk, was inspired by post-punk.
 Hardcore punk bands and post-hardcore bands who influenced early emo bands include Minor Threat, Black Flag and Hüsker Dü.

-1984–1991: Origins
+1984–1991: Origins and emotional hardcore

 The one fact that no one seems to debate − or at least debate that loudly − is that emo emerged from hardcore.